 The kyphoplasty kit is available in disposable pumps with pressure gauges and the cost varies from 1.2 to 1.5 Lakhs.

-It is marketed in all the major cities of India as the affordability is a concern in rural India for an expensive gadget such as that of Kyphoplasty.
+It is marketed in all the major cities of India as affordability is a concern in rural India for an expensive gadget such as of Kyphoplasty.

 Kyphoplasty overcomes the complications of vertebroplasty such as the cement leak outside the vertebra including the extravasation into the spinal canal compromising the neural elements.
 In addition, it reduces the kyphotic spinal deformity, thus restoring the near-normal sagittal spinal balance.

 The procedure may seem pretty expensive at this point of time as there are very limited companies in the market with the approved kits.
 However, in the time to come, the prices are bound to reduce drastically, and also we may have the development of similar kits by Indian manufacturers at cost-price.
 I see a bright future for this technological advance in India.

 The global incidence of osteoporotic spinal compression fractures is currently estimated at 700,000/year and is expected to increase fourfold over the next 50 years.
 India too will have a significant proportionate increase in these fractures and hence Kyphoplasty may have an enhanced role in the future medical care of patients with osteoporosis.